teusH/MySense/README.md

 A picture of the breadboard with Dylos and Raspberry Pi3

 The gas sensor development (NO2, O3, NH3, CO) is just (Febr 2017) started.

+## Calibration
-Calibration of dust counters like Shinyei and Dylos is started in March 2017.
+Calibration of dust counters like Shinyei and Dylos is started in April 2017.

 Calibration of gas sensors is a problematic area.
+Probably May.

+For calibration the Python tool `statistics/Calibration.py` has been developped.
+The script uses pyplot and is based on numpy (numeric analyses library).
+The calibration uses two database column values as input and provides a best fit polynomial (dflt order 1/linear), the R square and shows the scattered plot and best fit graph.

 ## Funding
 There is no funding (costs to many time of the developers).